 Utah Access Plus was a compromise proposal reached by Utah’s “gang of six” in 2015, after lawmakers rejected Governor Herbert’s Healthy Utah Medicaid expansion proposal during the 2015 legislative session.
 If it had won legislative support, Utah Access Plus would have used Medicaid funds to purchase private coverage for eligible residents.
 Because it was an alternative method of expanding Medicaid, it would have also needed HHS approval in order to obtain federal funding.

-Governor Herbert has been working for years to expand Medicaid.
+Governor Herbert worked for years to expand Medicaid.
 The House’s failure to support Utah Access Plus was the second time he had offered a proposal to lawmakers only to see it rejected.
 In October 2014, Herbert announced that he had come to a tentative agreement with HHS on his Healthy Utah plan that would have offered a modified, somewhat unique approach to expansion.

 Who is currently eligible for Medicaid in Utah?